tylernnguyen5/IoT-Assignment3/README.md

-# PIoT Assignment 3 - semester 1 2020 at RMIT
+# PIoT Assignment 3 (Distinction) - semester 1 2020 at RMIT

 We were asked to develop a system for a rental car service with Raspberry Pis and ultilise Google Cloud APIs